28th IFFK expresses solidarity with people of war-torn Palestine on opening day | Entertainment

 - India

-The 28th International Film Festival of Kerala (IFFK) kick-started at the state capital here on Friday by expressing solidarity with the people of war-torn Palestine.
+The 28th International Film Festival of Kerala kick-started at the state capital by expressing solidarity with the people of war-torn Palestine.

-Kerala Chief Minister Pinarayi Vijayan virtually inaugurated the festival at a grand event held at the Nishagandhi open air auditorium here.
+Kerala Chief Minister Pinarayi Vijayan virtually inaugurated the festival at a grand event held at the Nishagandhi open air auditorium here on Friday.
 The event was presided by Minister for Culture Saji Cherian.

 Vijayan said the festival uniquely ''strives to stand in solidarity with the struggles of the Palestinian people'', making it a rare distinction among film festivals.